pymander/maybe/README.md

 ## Installation

-With Go installed:
+Since there are no binaries being distributed at this time, you will need to [install Go](https://go.dev/dl/), at least version 1.20.
+You might as well just get the newest one, you won't regret it.

+With Go installed, you can do the remote install thing with just one step:

 ```bash
 go install github.com/pymander/maybe@latest
 ```

-Or build from source:
+Or go slow and steady and build from source:

 ```bash
 git clone https://github.com/pymander/maybe